-Over the coming months The Art of Perfection will explore what asset managers can learn from the worlds of art, science and studies into the human body.
+In The Art of Perfection series we are exploring what asset managers can learn from the worlds of art, science and studies into the human body.